ff13dfly/Anchor/README.md

     ```SHELL
     # --state-pruning archive
-    # without this parameter, the hash of block can not been read.
+    # Without this parameter, the hash of block can not been read.
-    # run release binrary to test, after `cargo build --release`
+    # Run release binrary to test, after `cargo build --release`
     target/release/substrate --dev --state-pruning archive
     ```